This post may contain affiliate links. Please read our disclosure policy.

 We had some friends over for dinner and I made a couple of my damn good roasts chickens with one spoon dry rub.
 We ate until we hurt, but we still ended up with some leftover chicken.
 This was intentional.
 I took off all the meat, both white and dark, and save it so I could through it in this casserole the next day.
 You can just as easily get a rotisserie chicken from the store or cook up some chicken breasts to shred, but remember – the better the chicken, the better it will taste in this casserole.
 I made my green chile enchilada sauce from scratch.
 I think it tastes way better than anything that comes from a can, there’s always extra so I smother my breakfast burritos with it, and its way cheaper than store bought sauce.
 But, I understand, not everyone buys 40 pounds of freshly roasted Hatch green chiles in the month of August and freezes them for future use, so you can definitely just used canned sauce.
 There are several brands, but if you can find the Hatch brand, I highly recommend it (I’ve seen it at Whole Foods).
 I also use the roasted corn from Trader Joe’s.
 See the black on the little piece in my bite photo below?
 I love using this stuff in my Mexican recipes.
 Same goes for the Cuban black beans.
 You can use any old black beans, but why not use some with extra flavor?
 I also use pre-shredded cheese.
 I’m a total cheese snob and almost always prefer to shred my own, but allow me to gush over Trader Joe’s one final time.
 They have this Mexican blend that melts oh so well, and when you’re throwing together a quick on dish casserole dinner, who really wants to shred cheese anyway, right?

-- 4 cups homemade green chili enchilada sauce (or two cans)
+- 4 cups green chile enchilada sauce or two 15-oz cans

 - 12 corn tortillas